arjunpat/intellecture/docs/api/analytics.md

 }
 ```

-## GET /analytics/lecture/:lecture_uid/participation
+## GET /analytics/lecture/:lecture_uid/present

-Gives you the total ms that a particular user was in the lecture for.
+Gives you the total ms that a particular user was present for.

 ###### Example response: